 B12 INJECTIONS: FACTS AND FICTION

-When it comes to weight loss, the case for B12 is even weaker.
-There isn't reliable clinical data showing that B12 injections help people with normal B12 levels lose weight.
-Some weight loss clinics do offer B12 shots as part of their programs, but there's no evidence from randomized controlled trials that B12 alone causes weight loss.
-The primary reason B12 injections are frequently discussed in weight loss surgery circles is to prevent deficiency after surgery, rather than to aid in weight loss (The American Journal of Clinical Nutrition; Surgery for Obesity and Related Diseases).
+What about weight loss?
+The case for B12 here is even flimsier.
+There’s no solid evidence that B12 injections help people with normal levels shed pounds.
+Sure, some weight-loss clinics bundle B12 shots into their programs, but don’t be fooled—randomized trials haven’t shown that B12 alone leads to weight loss.
+The real reason you’ll hear about B12 in weight loss surgery circles?
+It’s to prevent post-surgery deficiency, not to speed up weight loss (The American Journal of Clinical Nutrition; Surgery for Obesity and Related Diseases).

 Comments